OrderLab/OKLib/README.md

 > :checkered_flag: For Artifact Evaluation: you can skip this subsection as well, since we already prepared the related recipes under `conf/samples/`.

-Oathkeeper leverages regression tests to infer semantic rules.
+OKLib leverages regression tests to infer semantic rules.
 Users should provide recipes about these test cases.
 Note that such test case configurations override the target system configurations.